 How Does the PCII Program Support Infrastructure Protection?

-- Analyze and secure critical infrastructure and protected systems;
+- Analyze and secure critical infrastructure and protected systems

-- Identify vulnerabilities and develop risk assessments; and
+- Identify vulnerabilities and develop risk assessments

-- Enhance recovery preparedness measures.
+- Enhance preparedness, resilience, and recovery measures

 How Does PCII Protect My Information?